TiraLabra/2021_p4/_en/index.md

 (All in all 60 p)

 For a passing grade the project needs to contain self-made implementations for data structures and algorithms.
 Every project is separately graded.
 Below are typical gradings based on points.
+For grade 5 the following is needed, in addition to adequate number of points: testing is comprehensive, documentation is immaculate and both peer reviews have been made according to the instructions.

 * 5: 50 p
 * 4: 45 p